DexMV: Imitation Learning for Dexterous Manipulation from Human Videos: Demonstration Translation

 \subsection{Kinematics Model}

-In Table \ref{tab:supp_kinematics}, we compare the difference of kinematics model between human hand and robot hand.
-The overall Degree-of-Freedom(DoF) of human hand is higher than the DoF of robot hand.
+In Table \ref{tab:supp_kinematics}, we compare the difference of kinematics model between the human hand and robot hand.
+The overall Degree-of-Freedom(DoF) of the human hand is higher than the DoF of the robot hand.
 Thus hand motion retargeting from human to robot is projecting a pose from a higher dimension to a lower dimension, which will lose information inevitably.
-The motion retargeting module try to maintain the fingertip positions, which often contact points between hand and object, between these two different kinematics model.
+The motion retargeting module try to maintain the task space vectors between these two different kinematics model.